Ola-yink/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a script that copies all the html files from the current working directory to the parent of the working directory
+Create a script that moves all files beginning with uppercase letter to the directory